craigfrancis/hmrc-rti/readme.md

-# HMRC RTI
+# HMRC API

-PHP to work with the HMRC API for Real Time Information (PAYE).
+PHP to work with the HMRC API.

+Currently includes Real Time Information (RTI) for PAYE, and VAT returns.

 You will need to register with HMRC to test: